alireza-fath/Mobile-Robot-Control-Via-PC-Using-Zigbee-Communication/README.md

 MIT License

+This project also uses the `SoftwareSerial` library, which is licensed under the GNU Lesser General Public License (LGPL) version 2.1 or later.
+You can find the full text of the LGPL license in the `LICENSE` file.

 Copyright (c) [2024] [Alireza Fath]

+### MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal